wlangera/gcube-bcubed-hack/paper.md

 2. detection process
 3. grid designation process

 For grid designation, R code was already available as the function `grid_designation()`.
-The focus of the hackathon was thus on the occurrence and detection processes.
+Thus, the focus of the hackathon was on the occurrence and detection processes.

 |   Process  |        Variable        |   Dependency  |
 |------------|------------------------|---------------|